sdwebui-extensions/LanPaint/README.md

 ## Updates
 - 2026/03/02
-    - `v1.5.0`: Fixed a hidden bug that hurt performance and caused image blur, especially when using z-image-base.
+    - `v1.5.0`: Fixed a hidden bug that hurt performance and caused image blur (especially on `z-image-base`), and improved overall LanPaint performance on other models too.
 - 2026/01/30
     - Add Z-image-base documentation and Example_25 workflow images.
 - 2025/08/08